Psalm 34 – Praise from the Cave

 And saves such as have a contrite spirit.

 a.
-The righteous cry out, and the LORD hears: David reminded his men at Adullam cave that (again, especially under the Old Covenant), God’s attentive care is upon the righteous.
+The righteous cry out, and the LORD hears: David reminded his men at the cave at Adullam that God’s attentive care is upon the righteous.
 David’s testimony was that God had delivered him out of all his troubles.

 b.
-The LORD is near to those who have a broken heart: This teaching from David was wonderful for the men at Adullam cave to hear.
+The LORD is near to those who have a broken heart: This teaching from David was wonderful for the men at the cave at Adullam to hear.
 They – being in debt, distressed, and discontent – were likely those with a broken heart and a contrite spirit.
 They were objects of God’s favor and salvation, not His scorn.

 ii.
 “A bird with a broken wing, an animal with a broken leg, a woman with a broken heart, a man with a broken purpose in life – these seem to drop out of the main current of life into shadow.
 They go apart to suffer and droop.
 The busy rush of life goes on without them.
 But God draws nigh.”
 (Meyer)

-v.
-A contrite spirit: “‘The beaten-out spirit.’
-In both words the hammer is necessarily implied; in breaking to pieces the ore first, and then plating out the metal when it has been separated from the ore.”
+iv.
+A contrite spirit: “‘The beaten-out spirit’…the hammer is necessarily implied; in breaking to pieces the ore first, and then plating out the metal when it has been separated from the ore.”
 (Clarke)